CASUS

 Alcohol and drugs include all prescribed and over the counter medication as well as illegal substances, solvents/volatile substances, and New Psychoactive Substances.
 This does not include tobacco – for support with tobacco use please contact the appropriate GP or visit www.smokefree.nhs.uk

 CASUS accept self-referrals.
-Referrals from parent/carers and professionals for individual work with young people under eighteen are also accepted with the agreement of the young person.
+Referrals from parent/carers and professionals for individual work with young people under eighteen are also accepted.
+All referrals to CASUS must have consent from the young person.

 CASUS welcomes the opportunity to discuss potential referrals prior to the completion of formal documentation.
 Please call the team on 01480 445316, and the duty practitioner will call you back.

-CASUS welcomes the opportunity to discuss potential referrals prior to the completion of formal documentation.
-Please call the team on 01480 445316 to discuss and the duty practitioner will call you back.
-Referrals should be sent to CASUS via e-mail casus@cpft.nhs.uk
+CASUS welcome the opportunity to discuss potential referrals prior to the completion of formal documentation.
+Referrals can be made on the referral form below.
+Referrals should be sent to CASUS by e-mail casus@cpft.nhs.uk.

 CASUS are happy to deliver services in community settings as well as young people’s homes, subject to risk assessment.
-All support will be offered in locations which are accessible to the young person.
-Our normal working hours are Monday to Friday, 9am-5pm with out of hours appointments negotiable on an individual basis.
+Our working hours are Monday to Friday, 9am-5pm.

 CASUS will provide onward referrals to other support services such as Centre 33 Young carers, Centre 33 (Generic), Emotional Health and Wellbeing Service, Locality teams, and any other services which may be of further support to the young person and offer positive diversionary activities.